hongkhanh/gridify/README.md

 gridify
 =======
-A lightweight script for creating a Pinterest like grid using JQuery, pure javascript or YUI with image loaded
+A lightweight script for creating a Pinterest-like grid using JQuery, pure javascript or YUI with image loaded

 # Usage